TheUnproductive/SeriesDownloader/README.md

 # SeriesDownloader

+## Dependencies
+This script needs Python 3.10 to run

 ## Usage
 Add the links to download to the `videos.txt` file.
 Execute the `main.py` script and give it the following arguments: